Macquarie says no longer considering to make offer to Renewi

-Oct 26 (Reuters) - Asset manager Macquarie MQG.AX said on Thursday it did not intend to make another offer for Renewi RWI.L after the London-listed waste management company rejected its sweetened bid.
+Oct 26 (Reuters) - Asset manager Macquarie MQG.AX said on Thursday it did not intend to make an offer for London-listed Renewi RWI.L, sending the waste management firm's shares tumbling more than 26% in afternoon trade.

-Shares of Renewi fell 18.1% to close at 540 pence on Thursday, almost giving up two-thirds of gains it recorded since Macquarie made the first offer on Sept.
-25.

-Renewi said it has rejected the revised offer of 810 pence per share it received on Wednesday as it "fundamentally undervalues" the company.
-It comes after the company rejected the initial offer of 775 pence per share.
+Macquarie in September proposed to pay 775 pence per share, which Renewi had said "fundamentally undervalued" the company.

-Macquarie said that following multiple attempts to engage with Renewi's board, all of which were rejected, it was not in an informed position to make an offer for the firm.
+Following multiple attempts to engage with Renewi's board, all of which were rejected, Macquarie said it was not in an informed position to make an offer for the firm.

-Renewi said that the board remains confident in the company's future prospects.
+Shares in Renewi were trading down at 486.5 pence by 1456 GMT.
+Since announcing Macquarie's offer, they have risen over 29%.

-(Reporting by Zainab Saifuddin Saifee and Eva Mathews in Bengaluru; Editing by Shilpi Majumdar, Shinjini Ganguli and Shweta Agarwal)
+(Reporting by Eva Mathews in Bengaluru; Editing by Shilpi Majumdar and Shinjini Ganguli)

 ((Eva.Mathews@thomsonreuters.com;))